-KFVS12 and the local American Red Cross are teaming up for the annual Heartland Blood Drive, a region-wide effort to supply the area with much needed blood supplies.
-Blood collected during the KFVS12 Total Eclipse Blood Drive comes at an important time for the Red Cross, as they are currently on emergency appeal.
+KFVS12 and the local American Red Cross are teaming up for the annual Heartland Blood Drive, a region-wide effort to supply the area with much-needed blood supplies.
+This year’s drive is sponsored by Isle Casino and Subway.

-The two-day event takes place at 8 locations throughout the Heartland:
+The event takes place at 7 locations throughout the Heartland:

-- Cape Girardeau - Mount Auburn Christian Church - Gym (directions)
+- Cape Girardeau - Mount Auburn Christian Church (directions)

 - Poplar Bluff - First United Methodist Church (directions)